 \section{New Result}

 In this section, we present a new theoretical result, which generalizes the second part of Borel-Cantelli lemma.
 We first introduce a new notion. \begin{definition} Let $A$ and $B$ be some events.
-We say that $\alpha\geq 0$ is the power-$A$ coefficient of dependence between $A$ and $B$ if $P(AB)=(P(A))^\alpha P(B)$. \end{definition} Obviously, if $A$ and $B$ are independent, then $\alpha =1$.
+We say that $\alpha\geq 0$ is the power-$A$ coefficient of dependence between $A$ and $B$ if $P(AB)=(P(A))^\alpha P(B)$, provided that $\alpha=1$ if $P(B)=0$. \end{definition} Obviously, if $A$ and $B$ are independent, then $\alpha =1$.